thewtex/thesis/introduction/background_and_significance.rst

 patients, high resolution MRI was able to detect greater plaque hemorrhage in acute symptomatic vs. recently symptomatic vs. asymptomatic patients [Sadat2009]_.
 The application of black-blood MR imaging sequences increases the detection of ulceration [Yu2009]_.
-Even though MRI imaging of composition hold promise, there is room for improvement: an attempt to correlate plaque morphology and composition as measured on both arteries of 40 patients did not find that the MRI images along could not predict the severity of white matter
+Even though MRI imaging of composition holds promise, there is room for improvement: an attempt to correlate plaque morphology and composition as measured on both arteries of 40 patients did not find that the MRI images along could not predict the severity of white matter